callahantiff/PheKnowLator/README.rst

 **Set-Up Environment**

 The `pkt_kg` library requires a specific project directory structure.
-If you plan to run the code from a cloned version of this reository there are no additional steps needed.
+If you plan to run the code from a cloned version of this repository, then no additional steps are needed.
 If you are planning to utilize the library without cloning the library, please make sure that your project directory includes the following sub-directories:

 .. code:: shell